Crowdair History, Family Crest & Coats of Arms

 The surname Crowdair was first found in Kent where it is generally understood that the first record of the name was found in the Hundredorum Rolls of 1275 as Richard le Cruder.
 A few years later, Hugo le Crouder was listed in Leicestershire in 1278 and Kenwrick le Cruther was listed in the Assize Rolls of Cheshire in 1289.
 In Yorkshire, Adam le Crouther was listed in 1296 and Katerina Crowder and Thomas Crouder were listed in the Yorkshire Poll Tax Rolls of 1379.

-Important Dates for the Crowdair family
+Early History of the Crowdair family

 This web page shows only a small excerpt of our Crowdair research.
 Another 104 words (7 lines of text) covering the years 1830, 1874, 1642 and 1646 are included under the topic Early Crowdair History in all our PDF Extended History products and printed products wherever possible.